takatora-suzuki/LevelMinimizationILP/README.md

     * `Formulation1_gurobi.py`: Implementation of Formulation 1, which exactly decides whether an input network has a support network of level at most one.
     * `Formulation2_gurobi.py`: Implementation of Formulation 2, which heuristically minimizes the level of a support network of an input network.
     * `generate_instances_EXP1.py`: Code used to randomly generate the input data for the experiment in Section 5.1.
-    * `draw_network.py`: Code used to visualize a network, or a network together with a chosen support network, in PDF format via `graphviz`.
+    * `draw_network.py`: Code used to visualize a network in PDF format.
 * `data`: Contains the input data used for the experiments.
     * `Form1_Experiment`: Data sets used in the experiment in Section 5.1.
     * `ARG_Application`: The two ancestral recombination graphs used in the case study in Section 6.